-MTA Configuration File
+9.1 MTA Configuration File

-The following is a list of attributes and their syntax for objects included in the MTA configuration file.
+This section explains the format and contents of an MTA configuration file.
 This file contains a series of "type length and value" (TLV) parameters.
 Each TLV parameter in the configuration file describes an MTA or endpoint attribute.
 The configuration data file includes TLVs that have read-write, read only, and no MIB access.
 Unless specifically indicated, all MIB-accessible configuration file parameters MUST be defined using the DOCSIS TLV type 11, the PacketCable type 64, or PacketCable TLV type 38.
 TLV 64 is a PacketCable defined TLV where the length value is 2 bytes long instead of the 1 byte for DOCSIS TLV type 11.
 The TLV type 64 MUST be used when the length is greater than 254 bytes.
-If desired, vendorspecific information may be added to the configuration file using the vendor-specific TLV43.
+If desired, vendor-specific information may be added to the configuration file using the vendor-specific TLV43.
 This TLV has been specified by the DOCSIS specification [6].
 Vendors MUST NOT provision vendor-specific information using TLV type 11 or 64.
 TLV 38 is a PacketCable defined TLV, analogous to TLV-38 used by DOCSIS and CableHome.
 The MTA MUST be able to process the TLVs given in the following table: